BHP's 'four pillars' no buffer against weak commodity prices

-Unlike rivals which rely on one or two minerals, the world’s biggest miner has 10 major commodities, including its so-called “four pillars of growth” - iron ore, copper, petroleum products sand coal.
+Unlike rivals which rely on one or two minerals, the world’s biggest miner has 10 major commodities, including its so-called “four pillars of growth” - iron ore, copper, petroleum products and coal.

 All four are currently at multi-year lows and forward price curves charted by Reuters suggest that is unlikely to change soon.